kamalaknn/postman-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 * Postman web

 ### Sidebar menu
-You can create a monitor for an existing collection from the sidebar.
+You can create a monitor for an existing collection from the sidebar. <br>
 In the Postman app, click on the ellipses (…) next to the collection you wish to monitor.

 [![monitor dropdown](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor_sidebar2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor_sidebar2.png)

-* Select "Monitor Collection" to open the MONITOR COLLECTION screen.
+1. Select "Monitor Collection" to open the MONITOR COLLECTION screen.
-* Enter a name for this monitor and choose a corresponding environment.
+2. Enter a name for this monitor and choose a corresponding environment.
-* Add an appropriate [schedule for the monitor](/docs/postman/monitors/setting_up_monitor#monitoring-schedule), and configure [additional preferences](/docs/postman/monitors/setting_up_monitor#additional-preferences).
+3. Add an appropriate [schedule for the monitor](/docs/postman/monitors/setting_up_monitor#monitoring-schedule), and configure [additional preferences](/docs/postman/monitors/setting_up_monitor#additional-preferences).
-* Click the **Monitor this collection** button.
+4. Click the **Monitor this collection** button.

 [![monitor modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitorCollectionScreen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitorCollectionScreen.png)